 Finally, in December of 2010, the FDA announced a second recall involving certain component parts associated with several Zimmer knee replacement parts including the NexGen LPS-Flex.
 The recall involved manufacturing problems associated with the NexGen LPS-Flex that could result in premature failure.

 How We Can Help

 Our team of attorneys is currently helping people throughout the United States who have been affected by the Zimmer NexGen knee component recall for the tibial plate component with filing claims.
-If you have received a knee implant and either have or will need to undergo revision surgery due to problems including loosening of the implant, chronic pain, or difficulty walking, you may be entitled to financial compensation.
+If you received a knee implant and either have or will need to undergo revision surgery due to problems including loosening of the implant or knee failure, you may be entitled to financial compensation.

 There is a limited time to file a claim.
 Please contact us at your earliest convenience for a confidential, no-obligation consultation.
 It costs nothing to talk to us about your case.
 We are here to listen, offer our advice and help you determine what your legal options are.
 If you decide to pursue a claim, there are never any fees unless we recover compensation for you.